Who needs defensive driving?

 While defensive driving is an excellent resource for improving your driving record, saving money on fees and insurance, and even saving your license, let’s not forget what it’s really for: saving your life.
 The skills you learn in defensive driving can help you stay safer on the road and may make you as much as 90% less likely to die in a motor vehicle accident.

 In your defensive driving course, you’ll learn about preventing accidents, avoiding distractions, dealing with reckless drivers, and more.
 This can be highly effective in teaching you how to save your life on the road.
-In fact, a recent study shows that while the national fatality rate for drivers under 25 is nearly 13 per 20,000, while graduates of a defensive driving program have a fatality rate of just 1.1 per 20,000 — 90% less than the national average.
+In fact, a recent study shows that while the national fatality rate for drivers under 25 is nearly 13 per 20,000.
+At the same time, graduates of a defensive driving program have a fatality rate of just 1.1 per 20,000 — 90% less than the national average.

 Defensive Driving 101: The Basics of Safe Driving

-Staying safe on the road can be difficult, but the basics of defensive driving are easy: pay attention to your surroundings, minimize distractions, avoid hazards, and never, ever drive impaired.
+Staying safe on the road can be difficult, but defensive driving basics are easy: pay attention to your surroundings, minimize distractions, avoid hazards, and never, ever drive impaired.

 Be Aware of Your Surroundings